joecritch/dev-terms/README.md

 ## ahead of time

 When something is performed "ahead of time", it means that something is done before it's actually needed.
 Prefetching or eager-loading are equivalents.
+It can also refer to the compilation phase — i.e. *ahead* of runtime.

 ## bikeshed